Jeddah International Airport (closed 1981): Aftermath & redevelopment

+In 2021, the old airport and the Hadj terminal was featured in an exhibition showcasing 13 historic sites in Jeddah.

 Currently on imagery dating 2024, only three hangars and smaller support facilities are still remaining, with all of the runways being demolished.
 King Khalid Road, the original airport road remains, along with another road called Al-Matar nearby the old airport, which was also used to access the airport.
 Majority of the eastern apron still exist but as a cricket ground.
 The southern parts of the main apron also survives as of 2025.

-Jeddah Air Base

-One of ten M.D.A.P. supplied Temco TE-1A Buckaroo trainers which was in service with the RSAF since 1953.

-Jeddah Air Base was opened on November 5, 1952, after the flag of the Royal Saudi Air Force was raised.
-Two steel hangars at the time were reserved for the Air Force.
-In 1981, the 8th Wing of the RSAF was stationed in Jeddah Air Base, and operated their Lockheed C-130 Hercules aircraft.
-The Pakistan Air Force’s Dassault Mirage III aircraft transited through the airfield on delivery flights, and Republic of Singapore Air Force Lockheed T-33 aircraft also passed through for delivery flights.
-Due to the presence of Air France’s international facility, the base often saw frequent French Air Force Transall C-160 flights from Djibouti.

-Units

-The following units based at Jeddah Air Base.